hello, i'm samantha chaffin.

 + so where do you work now?

 I started working at a 4-12 girls' school in April 2017, doing website/online content management.
 Now I spend my days with tiny children and not-so-tiny almost-adults everywhere, all the time.
 They're the coolest.
-I still work as a freelance digital content consultant (more about that here) on the side.
+I still work as a freelance digital content consultant (more about that here).

 + are you a christian?